qauchida/qauchida.github.io/essays/Ethics.md

   - Personal Growth
   - Ethics
 ---
+[Read this.]

 ## Personal versus Professional
 In Computer Science there is a professional code of ethics known as the ACM (Association for Computing Machinery) Code of Ethics and Professional Conduct.
-But one thing
+But not every ethical dilemma can be solved by referencing a professional code and there will be times when you must make a decision based on your personal ethics.
+[In this heart breaking testimonial](https://medium.freecodecamp.org/the-code-im-still-ashamed-of-e4c021dff55e), the author details a time when he was faced with a situation that tested his personal ethics.
+Professional ethics are there to guide people when acting as a member of a specific profession.

 ## Personal ethics are how we act when no one is watching.
 They are